TimothyWong17/React-Image-Search/README.md

 - Learning React Functional and Class Components
 - Learning JSX and Props
-- Learning How to make API Calls with Axios
+- Learning how to make API Calls with Axios